Jmurdock08/Cyber-Security-ELK-Project/README.md

 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- Filebeat monitors log files and specified locations.
+It then forwards the collected data to Elasticsearch to be indexed.
-- _TODO: What does Metricbeat record?_
+- Metricbeat records the networks system metrics

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.